tapframe/NuvioStreaming/README.md

 ---

-## ⚠️ Alpha Testing
+## ⚠️ Beta Testing
-This app is currently in alpha testing.
+This app is currently in Beta testing.
 Please report any bugs or issues you encounter.

 [Download Latest Release](https://github.com/tapframe/NuvioStreaming/tags)